ccdxc/sw/venice/ui/docs/help/README.md

 id: authpolicy
 ---
 ```
-To link to another markdown file, set the link as '%<markdown-id>'.
+To link to another markdown file, set the link as '%markdown-id'.

 After adding or modifying any files run `make ui-autogen` from sw/.